taufik-nurrohman/ash/README.md

 `val` | Value.
 Should be paired with `key`.
 `wor` | Word.
 Special words that are reserved by the language parser such as `do`, `else`, `function`, `if`, `var`, `while`, etc.

 Others are free to be defined by developers.
-But each category must at least be compatible with the existing classes, and must consist of a maximum of three letters.
+Each category must at least be compatible with the existing classes, and must consist of a maximum of three letters.
 For example, you may want to distinguish between float and integer number.
 You can add `flo` class together with `num`.
 Or, you may want to make a sub-category for number that is represented in HEX format.
 You can add `hex` class together with `num`.
-Sub-category coloring may be added by the syntax highlighter theme designer optionally.
+Sub-category coloring can be added by the syntax highlighter theme designer optionally.
 The default color for numbers will always inherit to the `num` class.

 ### Adding Your Own Syntax Highlighter

 I don&rsquo;t want to look fancy here.
 The main feature of this syntax highlighter is the ability to load language definition asynchronously.
-About how you will mark the tokens is up to you.
-All you have to do is define a language category based on the file extension like this:
+About the way you will mark the tokens is up to you.
+All you have to do is define a language category based on the file extension like so:

 ~~~ .js
 ASH['*.css'] = function(content) {};